Arslan49sp/leaderboard-micro/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Webpack Template <a name="about-project"></a>
+# 📖 Leadboard <a name="about-project"></a>

-This is a simple but useful project where user can add and remove his/her todo tasks.
-It maintains those tasks in the assending order.
-User can also mark and complete the completed tasks.
+This is a simple website wich will show the score of diffrent game players.
+This website preserve the data on server.

 ## 🛠 Built With <a name="built-with"></a>